Thank you for reading our post, please rate this article at the end.

 Thereby ensuring your safety and making a safer environment, like the other drivers around you.

-The downside of having an interlocking dual jaw instead of just one whole jaw is the decrease in its strength, which could be problematic in other situations.
+The downside of having an interlocking dual jaw instead of a single whole jaw is the decrease in its strength, which could be problematic in certain situations.

 This type is ideal if your fifth-wheel trailer is less than 25,000 pounds.